hashicorp-services/tfm/site/docs/faqs.md

 `tfm` will assist with migration of TFE/TFC workspaces from one TFE/TFC instance/organization to another TFE/TFC instance/organization.

+### Migrations of workspaces
-From a customer journey perspective, it will be used initially to prep any workspaces that need to be migrated (`tfm copy workspaces`).
+From a customer journey perspective, it will be used initially to copy any workspaces that need to be migrated (`tfm copy workspaces`).
+Each aspect of a workspace can be copied/migrated to the destination by specifying flags.
+This allows flexibility and control.
+Check out the [pre-requisites](./migration/pre-requisites.md) when migrating a workspace.

+### Idempotent Migrations
+We have designed `tfm` to be run more than once on an existing source workspace.
+This will allow users to not only update any changes from the source workspace, keep tabs.

+### Future Migrations
 Migrations are usually a planned projects that will occur over time.
-Often there will need to be a final cutover where `tfm` can be used to update any changes from the source OR not all workspaces can be migrated initially that are to happen in a later phase.
+Often there will need to be a final cutover where `tfm` can be used to update any changes from the source OR not all workspaces can be easily migrated initially that require more technical preparations before migration.

+### Customer Journey

-Check out [customer journey example](./migration/journey.md) using `tfm` and what a Professions Services engagement looks like.
+Check out [customer journey example](./migration/journey.md) using `tfm` and what a Professional Services engagement looks like.